KubaTaba1uga/django_spam_recycler/README.md

 I was curious, why Gmail/Exchange and other email providers, qualify messages as SPAM.

-As AI/ML is not my scope of interests, I've decided to use Apache Spamassasin - https://spamassassin.apache.org/ for emails analysis, as it provides reports with explanation of message qualification.
+As AI/ML is not my scope of interests, I've decided to use Apache Spamassasin - https://spamassassin.apache.org/ for emails analysis, as it provides reports with explanation why message was qualified.

 My month-work is small system which allows multiple users to analyze their mailboxes content concurrently.